 Portable Iron Houses

-Get an insight into life during the Gold Rush era when you visit one of the few remaining pre-fabricated iron buildings in the world.
+See what life was like in Melbourne during the gold rush era when you visit one of the few remaining prefabricated buildings in the world.

 The three houses in South Melbourne are among the last nineteenth-century prefabricated iron buildings.
 With gold discovered in Victoria in 1851 accommodation was needed for the many migrants flocking to the colony.
-Iron houses met that need.
+Tents and prefabricated iron houses met that need.

 Ordered from a catalogue, the buildings offered ranged from modest cottages to theatres and even churches that could hold over 700 people.
 Constructed in Britain, the houses were dismantled, every component labelled then packed into crates and shipped abroad to be reassembled in their new location.